 General Motors is hoping that its warranty on its used cars will increase their residual values by enough to offset the advantages that the foreign makes have.
 GM is creating a Reliability innovation that puts the company’s promise in writing that the used car will operate for 12,000 miles or one year with no problems.
 (See the Perspective, “Reliability: The Hard Road to Sustainable Advantage” in StrategyStreet.com.)
 Will that be enough to offset the significant differences in residual values at the end of five years?
 Probably not, but it is a start in the right direction.

+Because so many customers lease automobiles in 2022, Toyota’s residual value advantage shows up early in the customer relationship.
 Toyota continues to lead the US market in residual value of its automobiles.
-A recent study found that 5 year old Toyota brand automobiles had a residual value of 64.7% of their original cost.
+A recent study found that 5-year-old Toyota brand automobiles had a residual value of 64.7% of their original cost.
 Toyota enjoyed a 2.6% residual value advantage over Chevrolet and a 4% advantage over Ford.
 It’s advantage over Chrysler was 10.7%.
-This residual value advantage enhances the reputation of Toyota and also reduces the cost of leasing a Toyota brand automobile compared to those of its competitors.
+This residual value advantage enhances the reputation of Toyota and also reduces the lifetime cost of ownership for the customer.
+This advantage is reflected early in the cost of leasing a Toyota brand automobile compared to those of its competitors.

 THE SOURCES FOR STRATEGYSTREET.COM: For over 30 years we observed the evolution of more than 100 industries, many hostile.
 We put their facts into frameworks applicable to all industries and found patterns.
 Strategystreet.com describes the inductive results of these thousands of observations and their patterns.